IDMNYU/audiolab/docs/synths.md

 | 9-10           | empty. |
 | 11-12          | empty. |

 \* *Audio connector trivia*: mini-phone jacks have a diameter of 3.5mm, which is 0.14in, *not* 0.125in (1/8").
-They are incorrectly referred to in the USA as 1/8" jacks because (a) we have a cultural aversion to the metric system and (b) they look to be about half the size of 1/4" jacks.
+They are incorrectly referred to in the USA as 1/8" jacks because (a) the USA has a [cultural aversion to the metric system](https://www.youtube.com/watch?v=N0U-XEmKPKg) and (b) they look to be about half the size of 1/4" jacks.

 **Please don't re-plug the synthesizer channels on the mixer.**